tomhoule/graphql-conf-2025-talks/authorization-in-federated-graphql/slides.typ

 == Limitations

-- The directives above are sufficient to enable RBAC and limited ABAC.
-Scopes can match roles, or more targeted permissions.
+- The directives above are sufficient to enable *RBAC* and *limited ABAC*
 #pause

 - But decisions cannot be tied to *data*
   - Inputs to the fields
   - Output data returned by the subgraphs
 #pause

 - -> *Relationships* cannot be enforced